Will Congress phase out the mortgage interest deduction?

-Every April 15, about 40 million Americans claim the mortgage interest tax deduction.
-It was estimated by Congress' Joint Committee on Taxation that between 2009 and 2013, this deduction will allow about $600 billion in potential tax revenue to stay in homeowners' bank accounts instead of going to the Treasury.
-In 2009, the tax break was worth over $80 billion to homeowners, about 2 percent of all federal spending.
+Every April 15, about 34 million Americans claim the mortgage interest tax deduction.
+It was estimated by Congress' Joint Committee on Taxation [report JCX-3-17] that between 2016 and 2020, this deduction will allow about $357 billion in potential tax revenue to stay in homeowners' bank accounts instead of going to the Treasury.
+In 2017 alone, the tax break is estimated to be worth over $63 billion to homeowners.

 Why the mortgage interest tax break was created